Technology Tales

 19th November 2014

-Today, I was lured into upgrading my 2012 Google (ASUS) Nexus 7 to the final version of Android 5.0 (also known as Lollipop) by an icon in the device’s top panel.
-Initially, it felt as it was working OK but a certain sluggish could not be overlooked and there have been complaints about this with some questioning the sense of what Google have done.
-However, there would have been comments about grandfathering the device if they had not left us have the latest release of Android so there was no victory either way.
-We humans are fickle creatures and there is an example of exactly that in a well observed double-ended short story by the Irish writer Maura Laverty.
+Today, I was lured into upgrading my 2012 Google (ASUS) Nexus 7 to the final version of Android 5.0 (also known as Lollipop) by an icon in the device's top panel.
+Initially, it felt as it was working OK but a certain sluggish could not be overlooked and there have been complaints about this with some questioning the sense of what Google has done.
+However, there would have been remarks about grandfathering the device if they had not left us to have the latest release of Android, so there was no victory either way.
+We humans are fickle creatures, and there is an example of exactly that in a well observed double-ended short story by the Irish writer Maura Laverty.

-My impressions of how the upgrade had lumbered the tablet had me wondering about replacing the thing with either an Apple iPad Mini 2 or a Google (HTC) Nexus 9 but a much less expensive option came to mind: doing a full factory reset of the device using its recovery mode.
-That may sound drastic but much of what I had on there was in the cloud anyway so there was nothing to lose.
+While my impressions of how the upgrade had lumbered the tablet had me wondering about replacing the thing with either an Apple iPad Mini 2 or a Google (HTC) Nexus 9, a much less expensive option came to mind: doing a full factory reset of the device using its recovery mode.
+Though that may sound drastic, much of what I had on there was in the cloud anyway, so there was nothing to lose.
 So these are the instructions from Google themselves and I will leave you to use them at your own risk:

 1. If your tablet is on, turn it off.